 Unsaturated oils are either monounsaturated or polyunsaturated.
 Although they differ in chemical composition, both can help lower blood cholesterol levels.
 Polyunsaturated oils, such as corn, vegetable and sunflower, reduce both good and bad cholesterol while monounsaturated oils, such as olive and canola oil, reduce only the bad cholesterol without affecting the good cholesterol.

-Some unrefined polyunsaturated oils, such as flaxseed oil, contain heart-healthy omega-3 fatty acids which decrease the risk of coronary artery disease and lower blood pressure.
+Some unrefined polyunsaturated oils, such as flaxseed oil, contain heart-healthy omega-3 fatty acids, decreasing the risk of coronary artery disease and lowering blood pressure.
 These oils, sensitive to high temperatures and highly perishable, are best for salads or other uses which don't require heat.
 They are best stored in the refrigerator to prevent rancidity.
 But since even healthful oils can transform into poison at high temperatures, it is vital to know the smoke point before choosing an oil.

-What Is Smoke Point?
+What Is a Smoke Point?
 Why Is It Important?

 Smoke Point for Refined Oils

 |Oil||Type (Poly or Monounsaturated)||Smoke Point: Fahrenheit||Smoke Point: Celsius|

 Safflower (high oleic)

 - Deep-fry: 450 °F